Under Fire (Barbusse novel): Summary

+Reception and style

 Winter states, "Under Fire was a phenomenal success.
 The first in the line of such moral witnesses in the twentieth century were soldier-poets and novelists of the Great War.
 And the first among them was Henri Barbusse."
 The work was first published in serial form in L'Oeuvre, which enabled Barbusse to bypass the censors.
 Jacques Bertillon wrote to Barbusse in praise, "It is a masterpiece.
 It is a document which will remain as a witness [témoin] to this war...."

 Like many war novels, Under Fire was criticised for fictionalizing details of the war.
 In 1929, Jean Norton Cru, who was commissioned to critique French literature of World War I, called Under Fire "a concoction of truth, half-truth, and total falsehood."

 The novel was first published in French in December 1916.
 It was translated into English by William Fitzwater Wray and published in June 1917 by J. M. Dent & Sons.
 In 2003, Penguin Press published a new translation by Robin Buss with an introduction by the American historian Jay Winter.

 In Robert Graves' autobiography "Good-Bye to All That" he mentions that, during the war, British pacifists urged Siegfried Sassoon to write "something red-hot in the style of Barbusse's "Under Fire" but he couldn't do it."

 Book sales were used to create the ARAC (Association Républicaine des Anciens Combattants).

+The novel had a major impact on the later writers of the movement, namely on Ernest Hemingway.
+In 1942, he wrote that he was influenced by its style:

+Barbusse's main features were rejection of aestheticism in favor of realism with a new form of protest and social criticism, suspending protest in poetry and a method which Hemingway called "constater".
+The influence of Barbusse's style on Hemingway is seen in A Farewell to Arms.